DaseinPhaos/alter-intro-std-rs/text/cell-readme.md

 }
 ```

 As we can see inside `RefCell<T>`, in addition to the `value: UnsafeCell<T>` field where the actual value is stored, the `borrow: Cell<BorrowFlag>` field represents a flag indicating how the value is currently being dynamically borrowed.
-As such, logically speaking, the `borrow` flag shouldn't get involved in the (static) mutability consideration of `RefCell<T>` as a whole, so it is wrapped in a `Cell`.
+As such, logically speaking, the `borrow` flag shouldn't get involved in the (static) mutability consideration of `RefCell<T>`, thus it is wrapped in a `Cell`.

 Now let's checkout `RefCell`'s methods: